-Passphrase - Instead of manually entering WEP keys, you can enter a Passphrase, so a WEP key is automatically generated.
+Passphrase - Instead of manually entering WEP keys, you can enter a Passphrase, so that a WEP key is automatically generated.
 It is case-sensitive and should not be longer than 16 alphanumeric characters.
-This passphrase must match the passphrase of your wireless network and is compatible with Network Everywhere wireless products only.
-(If you have any non-Network Everywhere wireless products, enter the WEP key(s) manually on those products.)
+This passphrase must match the passphrase of your wireless network and is compatible with other Linksys wireless products only.
+(If you have any non-Linksys wireless products, enter the WEP key(s) manually on those products.)